 As the year approaches an end, almost sixty percent of part- and full-time workers in the United States of America are working from home.
 One of the main components to make working from home functional is the internet.
 The coronavirus has been a dilemma we have had to face since the beginning of the year.
 The pandemic is the main reason many people are embracing digital functions more than before.

-However, this work-from-home option has companies’ IT experts in worry and many employees with cybersecurity common questions that need answers.
 A worldwide study by Keeper Security, Inc. and Ponemon Institute LLC from October 2020 shows that forty-four percent of employees working from home had faith in their agencies’ abilities to fend off cyberattacks.
 Before the pandemic, the research showed that seventy-one percent of employees had confidence.
 If you are among the individuals who are worried about their cybersecurity, below are some ideas worth considering.

 Avoid Delaying Software Updates